spencertipping/ni/doc/ni_by_example_4.md

 #### `hrjoin` and `hrsplit`: Hadoop Randomization with dirty data

 One way to overcome this limitation while still doing meaningful work in both the map and reduce phases of a MapReduce pass is by joining columns together with a separator at the end of the map phase, and splitting on that separator during the reduce phase. `ni` provides a way to join columns of the data such that each reducer will receive a similar quantity of data.
-The pharse is chosen to be a very unlikely (`< 2**-56 ~ 1.5 x 10^-17`)
+The string used to join columns (`"Ni+=1oK?"`) is chosen to be a very unlikely (`< 2**-56 ~ 1.5 x 10^-17`)

 ```bash
 $ ni i[a x 1] i[b y 3] i[c z 4] i[a x 2] p'r hrjoin(a, b), c' gA